Advent Wreath Prayers - Advent Candle

 - At school it can be said on the Friday or Monday, the school day closest to the First Sunday in Advent.

-- In Church it can be done just before lighting the first candle on the First Sunday in Advent, or at an appropriate time during the service.
+- In Church it is usually done just before lighting the first candle on the First Sunday in Advent, or at an appropriate time during the service.

 Here is one suggested Advent wreath blessing, especially in the family home: